What is dialysis?

 - Renal dietitian: Your renal dietitian can help you meet your specific and unique food needs.
 Your renal dietitian will help you understand what foods and drinks are healthy for you and which ones are not.
 They will also help you plan how much of each nutrient you should eat each day.

 - Nephrology social worker: Your social worker will support you in many ways as you go through dialysis.
-Social workers provide emotional support to you and your family, help you communicate your needs to the other members of your care team, and help you find resources to improve your quality of life.
+Social workers fill a variety of roles, including emotional, behavioral and mental health support to you and your family.
 For example, your social worker can help you apply to programs to get financial help, and help you get or keep health insurance.

 - Dialysis technicians: The dialysis technicians start your dialysis treatment at each session, watch to make sure everything is going well during your treatment, and end your treatment when it’s finished.
 They also make sure the dialysis machines are ready and working correctly for each patient.
 If you are on dialysis at home, the dialysis technicians will make sure you have the supplies you need to do your dialysis treatments.